-APA will engage a suitably experienced construction contractor to undertake construction of the Pipeline Project.
-The consultation associated with this phase is to ensure that landowners are fully aware of the likely activities prior to the commencement of construction and any property specific requirements are adequately communicated to the construction contractor.
+APA will engage a suitably experienced construction contractor to undertake construction of the Project.
+The consultation associated with this phase is to ensure that landowners are fully aware of the likely activities prior to the commencement of construction.
 During construction it is important that landowners are aware of communication paths to notify and communicate with construction personnel.
-Following construction communication will be relevant to the reinstatement and rehabilitation of disturbed areas.
+Following construction, communication will be relevant to the reinstatement and rehabilitation of disturbed areas.